 The ancient Greeks were not nearly as stupid as they looked, despite draping themselves in bed sheets for every occasion.
-It was they who proposed the idea of the atom, or atomos meaning 'indivisible'.

 What Do Atoms Look Like?

 The great physicist, Neils Bohr, devised a way of conceptualising atoms which is so useful that it's still taught in school today.
 But bear in mind that it's just a representation of what atoms look like—the real things are very different.